Battle of Michmash: Biblical account of the battle

 Jonathan silently approached the Philistine garrison with his armour-bearer, not telling his father of the act, and passed two rocky crags: "there was a sharp rock on the one side, and a sharp rock on the other side: and the name of the one was Bozez and the name of the other Seneh."
 The two single-handedly climbed the ramparts and attacked the garrison "within as it were an half acre of land, which a yoke of oxen might plough."
 They are said to have killed twenty men together in that single ambush.
 The remainder of the camp awoke with confusion, and "melted away and they went on beating down one another", with fighting erupting among their multiethnic contingents believing there to be a greater number of Israelites.
 During the confusion and chaos, a detachment of Israelite warriors, which had previously been fighting alongside the Philistines, defected over to the army of King Saul, bringing the king's force from six hundred men to several thousand strong.
 Josephus also describes some of the deserters of Saul's army in the nearby cave networks rejoining his force during the tumult, purportedly swelling the total Israelite force to 10,000.
-Finally, 1 Samuel claims a miraculous earthquake threw the entire Philistine host into disarray.
+Finally, 1 Samuel 14:15 claims a miraculous earthquake threw the entire Philistine host into disarray and a 'tumult'.

 Drawn by the sounds of combat, Saul approached the garrison with his own force only to find that the army had already torn itself apart in fear, with the majority of survivors fleeing from Saul's army.
 Saul continued harassing the routed Philistines, and Josephus describes his forces promptly sacking the Philistine camp, supposedly committing several heretical acts with Saul's approval, including Saul inaugurating a large stone as an illicit altar in the midst of the camp for sacrifices.
 No account in the Bible tells us how many Philistines fell in the battle, though Josephus numbers the total Philistine casualties to as many as 60,000.